apache/nuttx/configs/sama5d4-ek/README.txt

 Serial Console
 ==============

-  Two UARTs are available:
+  Two UART ports are available:

-  USART3 Virtual Com
+  Virtual COM / DBGU Port (J24).
+Either may be driven by USART3, depending upon the setting of JP19 and JP20:

   ------------------------------ ------------------- -------------------------
   SAMA5D4 PIO                    SIGNAL              USAGE
   ------------------------------ ------------------- -------------------------